-If you are unhappy with the care you received, we want to know about it as soon as possible.
-Your comments and complaints are taken very seriously by us.
-Your complaint will be treated in confidence and you will not be in any way discriminated against because you have complained.
+If you are unhappy with the care you have received, we would like to know about it as soon as possible so we can learn and improve our services.
+Your comments and complaints are taken very seriously.
+Please be assured your complaint will be treated in confidence and you will not be in any way discriminated against.

 Barnet, Enfield and Haringey Mental Health NHS Trust

 Call us: 020 8702 4700 (24-hour voicemail facility)

 “Your Experience” Survey

 The Patient Experience Team has recently been working with our service users and staff to put together a brand new Trust wide feedback survey.
 The “Your Experience” survey is a fantastic opportunity for our service users, carers and family members to feedback any critiques or areas of excellence they have experienced.
 The results of these surveys are continually monitored and reviewed by the teams and senior members of staff.
 The Trust is committed to learning from your experiences and feedback to ensure we are continually improving our services.

 Download a copy of the “Your Experience” survey if you are a service user.

 Download a copy of the "Your Experience" survey if you are a carer, friend or family member.

 Please ensure your completed survey is returned to your clinical treating team.